Defending serverless applications through attack mechanisms

 However, like everything else, Serverless technology is subject to a wide variety of attack possibilities, ranging from attacks against access control tech like Function Event Injection, JWTs, to NoSQL Injection, to exploits against the apps themselves (deserialization, etc) escalating privileges to other cloud components.

-This course is aimed at Developers, DevOps Engineers, Penetration Testers and Security practitioners who plan to use serverless technology as part of their architecture and want to get a good understanding on how to attack and secure them.
-Also, Services and applications that leverage serverless tech often have a much larger attack surface that the attendees will understand with the help of hands-on exercises.
+We aim this course at Developers, DevOps Engineers, Penetration Testers and Security practitioners who plan to use serverless technology and services and applications that leverage serverless tech, as part of their architecture and want to get a good understanding on how to attack and secure them.
+The attendees will also understand the nature of the much larger attack surface that the attendees with the help of hands-on exercises.

 Who is this training beneficial to?